-[LTR 24] The following semi-quantitative methods shall be used to pinpoint the local leaks and provide a rough estimate of their leakage rates for individual joints (e.g., welds, fittings, plugs) (technique [1]) and for the test articles built from materials that have a high permeation rate for a tracer gas (e.g., TeflonTM flex hoses) (technique [2]) (see section 4.2.1.2 of this NASA Technical Standard for calibration if required):
+[LTR 24] The following semi-quantitative methods shall be used to pinpoint the local leaks and provide a rough estimate of their leakage rates for individual joints (e.g., welds, fittings, plugs) (technique [1]) and for the test articles built from materials that have a high permeation rate for a tracer gas (e.g., TeflonTM flex hoses) (technique [2]) (see section 4.2.1.2 of this Standard for calibration if required):

 - a.
-Joints Technique [1] for individual joints of pressurized test articles (e.g., for welds, fittings, plugs) single-point leakage rate verification: - (1) Charge the test article with a known concentration of a tracer gas to the required pressure. - (2) Prior to examination, hold the test pressure for a minimum duration of 30 minutes for joints with elastomeric seals and of 5 minutes for welds and fittings or plugs with no seal. - (3) Prior to examination, measure the tracer gas background and calibrate the leak test setup (a detector probe attached to a leak detector) by passing the detector probe tip across the orifice of a standard leak to verify a sensitivity (see section 4.2.1.2 of this NASA Technical Standard for calibration if required). - (4) Ensure the resulting leak detector output is at least 40% above the tracer gas background. - (5) After the calibration, pass the detector probe tip over the test surface at the same scanning rate and distance used during the system calibration. - (6) Repeat the leak test setup calibration every 60 minutes, any time test conductors/operators are changed, and after the test. - (7) A leak is indicated by any leak detector output above the established tracer gas background that in the aggregate exceeds 40% of the tracer gas background (with allowance made for atmospheric tracer gas variations and leak detector drift). - b.
-Flex Hose Technique [2] for flex hoses: - (1) Partially place the test article within a bore of the enclosure with the abutting lips that are able to be moved along the test article.
+Joints Technique [1] for individual joints of pressurized test articles (e.g., for welds, fittings, plugs) single-point leakage rate verification: - (1) Charge the test article with a known concentration of a tracer gas to the required pressure.

+- (2) Prior to examination, hold the test pressure for a minimum duration of 30 minutes for joints with elastomeric seals and of 5 minutes for welds and fittings or plugs with no seal. - (3) Prior to examination, measure the tracer gas background and calibrate the leak test setup (a detector probe attached to a leak detector) by passing the detector probe tip across the orifice of a standard leak to verify a sensitivity (see section 4.2.1.2 of this Standard for calibration if required). - (4) Ensure the resulting leak detector output is at least 40% above the tracer gas background. - (5) After the calibration, pass the detector probe tip over the test surface at the same scanning rate and distance used during the system calibration. - (6) Repeat the leak test setup calibration every 60 minutes, any time test conductors/operators are changed, and after the test. - (7) Investigate further any leak detector output of 40% or more above the established tracer gas background with an appropriate quantitative technique such as accumulation (see Method II) to determine if unacceptable leakage exists.

+b.
+Flex Hose Technique [2] for flex hoses:

-- (2) Connect the detector probe to the enclosure hole to measure tracer gas background and implement the test setup calibration by using a standard leak connected to another enclosure hole to verify the test setup sensitivity (see section 4.2.1.2 of this NASA Technical Standard for calibration if required). - (3) Ensure that the resulting leak detector output is detectable above the tracer gas background. - (4) After the calibration, charge the test article with a known concentration of a tracer gas to the required pressure. - (5) Hold the pressure for a minimum duration of 5 minutes. - (6) Move the enclosure abutting lips, after the first portion of the test article has been tested, along the test article, portion by portion, to test its entire length for leaks. - (7) Repeat the leak test setup calibration (see section 4.2.1.2 of this NASA Technical Standard for calibration if required) every 60 minutes, any time test conductors/operators are changed, and after the test, at which time any leak detector output above the allowable single-point leakage rate indicates a leak.
+- (1) Partially place the test article within a bore of the enclosure with the abutting lips that are able to be moved along the test article. - (2) Connect the detector probe to the enclosure hole to measure tracer gas background and implement the test setup calibration by using a standard leak connected to another enclosure hole to verify the test setup sensitivity (see section 4.2.1.2 of this Standard for calibration if required). - (3) Ensure that the resulting leak detector output is detectable above the tracer gas background. - (4) After the calibration, charge the test article with a known concentration of a tracer gas to the required pressure. - (5) Hold the pressure for a minimum duration of 5 minutes. - (6) Move the enclosure abutting lips, after the first portion of the test article has been tested, along the test article, portion by portion, to test its entire length for leaks. - (7) Repeat the leak test setup calibration (see section 4.2.1.2 of this Standard for calibration if required) every 60 minutes, any time test conductors/operators are changed, and after the test, at which time any leak detector output above the allowable single-point leakage rate indicates a leak.

-Note: ASTM E499/E499M and ASNT Nondestructive Testing Handbook, Fourth Edition: Volume 2, Leak Testing, may be used as references to develop the leak test procedure to implement these techniques.
+Note: US Patent 9,116,069, Apparatus for Leak Testing Pressurized Hoses; ASTM E499/E499M-11 (2017), and ASNT Nondestructive Testing Handbook, Fourth Edition: Volume 2, Leak Testing, may be used as references to develop the leak test procedure to implement these techniques.